W A R ADIKYRIE

 had hoped, 100% Foundation.

-an adoption application for "Kyrie", which I did
+an adoption application for "Kyrie" immediately.
+Meanwhile

 who knew how much I hoped to adopt her, and to whom I am extremely grateful for